ccestini/42_python_piscine/ft_linear_regression/README.md

 -----precision.py calculates the precision of the price of my model with the actual prices.
 1. Load dataset (actual prices)
 2. Load my trained model (my predict prices)
 3. Calculates the MAE: the average of the absolute differences between the predicted prices and the actual prices in $.
+Using a single precision metric, such as Mean Absolute Error (MAE) as is a common and straightforward metric that provides a clear measure of the average magnitude of errors in your predictions.
+MAE=1/n ∑_(i=1)^n▒|predictedPrice[i]-actualPrice[i]|

 * -> LINEAR REGRESSION:
 Linear regression is a data analysis technique that predicts the value of unknown data by using another related and known data value.